Alejogb1/job-board/blog-data/plotting-graph-in-maple.md

 And I have seen some people recommend books like "Maple Programming Guide" by various authors depending on the versions but to be honest you'll find pretty much the same information on the Maple documentation itself which is more up to date so it’s better to just use the documentation

-Alright I think that's pretty much it for plotting graphs in Maple for a techy person.
+I think that's pretty much it for plotting graphs in Maple for a techy person.
 If you get any specific errors just paste them and we'll tackle it as a community like all of us stackoverflow users would do